IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 7. Finally, select `Add to workspace` from the list of options.

 The extension will generate you a skeleton contract based on your selected language and asset name.
 Once it's done, you can navigate to the __Explorer__ view (most-likely the top icon in the left sidebar, which looks like a "document" icon) and open the `src/my-asset-contract.ts` file to see your smart contract code scaffold.
 Great work, you've got yourself a smart contract - let's take a look at its contents...
+(Java contracts are in `src/main/java` directory, but being a Java developer you might have guessed that)

 </details>